-A difficulty in preparing the SCF is that the typical accounting systems are not designed to produce the specific information we need for the SCF (Simon 2020).
-For example as a user of the financial statements you will not have specific information on how much cash was collected from each sale.
-Usually a more practical approach over the direct method is to construct the SCF indirectly by starting with the income statement and then deleting all the non-cash effects from net income.
-That is, we consider each income statement account and determine how much cash was provided by revenues and how much cash was used for each expense listed.
-The conversion is made in two primary steps:
+A difficulty in preparing the SCF is that most accounting systems are not designed to produce the specific information required (Simon, 2021).
+For example, financial statement users will not have specific information on how much cash was collected from each sale.
+A more practical approach is to construct the SCF indirectly, starting with the income statement and then deleting all the non–cash effects from net income.
+That is, each income statement account is considered in order to determine how much cash was provided by revenues and how much cash was used for each expense listed.
+The conversion follows two main steps:

-Step 1: Add back all expenses deducted in computing net income that did not require the payment of cash (e.g., depreciation)
+Step 1.
+Add back all expenses deducted in calculating net income that did not require the payment of cash (such as depreciation).

-Step 2: Adjust the accrual measure of net income for changes in the operating accounts (current assets and current liabilities)
+Step 2.
+Adjust the accrual measure of net income for changes in the operating accounts (current assets and current liabilities).

-Keep in mind that only the cash flow from operations can be constructed using the direct or indirect method.
+Note that only the cash flow from operations can be constructed using the direct or indirect method.
 The investing and financing sections are the same under both methods.

-Exhibit 3.8 Indirect Method
+Indirect Method